bigbio/quantms/docs/formats.rst

 Spectra Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The spectra data can be provided in RAW files (Thermo instruments) or preferably in mzML.
-If RAW files are provided, the first step of the identification pipeline `converts them into mzML <https://quantms.readthedocs.io/en/latest/identification.html#mass-spectra-processing-raw-conversion>`_.
+The spectra data can be provided in RAW files (for Thermo-Fisher instruments only) or preferably in mzML.
+If RAW files are provided, the first step of the identification pipeline
+`converts them into mzML <https://quantms.readthedocs.io/en/latest/identification.html#mass-spectra-processing-raw-conversion>`_.

 Protein databases